-- transport of equipment and materials to the pumping stations, and disposal of demolition materials, old equipment, metal scrap, waste oil and other related construction waste materials. - 185.
-In the regular operation of the pumping stations, the major impacts include the generation of solid wastes collected from the flood gates and trash rakes, noise and occupational hazards from operation of mechanical and electrical equipment and unsafe working conditions at the stations. - 186.
-Adverse social impacts include the involuntary resettlement from waterway clearing, legacy issues from past Government resettlement programs (Oplan Likas), potential tension caused by discrepancy between WB and Government compensation for PAPs, traffic, restriction to access and community hazards caused by movement of vehicles to the project sites. - 187.
+- 191. Based on the analysis of the key environmental and social impacts that may arise from the rehabilitation and operation of the pumping stations, the significant adverse environmental impacts include the generation of potentially contaminated dredged materials and the removal and disposal of large quantities of water hyacinth from dredging and clearing of waterways. - 192.
+The impacts on the physical and human environment during construction will be minor and can be mitigated through the implementation of the Environmental Code of Practice (ECOP) during construction.
+The adverse impacts include the generation of solid wastes and waste oil, dust, noise, wastewater, and occupational hazards that will occur mainly from the installation of new equipment and piping, rehabilitation/replacement of pumps, upgrading of power supply lines, transport of equipment and materials to the pumping stations, and disposal of demolition materials, old equipment, metal scrap, waste oil and other related construction waste materials. - 193.
+In the regular operation of the pumping stations, the major impacts include the generation of solid wastes collected from the flood gates and trash rakes, noise and occupational hazards from operation of mechanical and electrical equipment and unsafe working conditions at the stations. - 194.
+Adverse social impacts include the involuntary resettlement from waterway clearing, legacy issues from past Government resettlement programs (Oplan Likas), potential tension caused by discrepancy between WB and Government compensation for PAPs, traffic, restriction to access and community hazards caused by movement of vehicles to the project sites. - 195.
 Tables 33 to 35 summarize key adverse environmental and social impacts that are common among all sites.
 The impacts are divided into (A) impacts during construction works, (B) impacts during dredging and waterway clearing, and (C) impacts during operation.